 What made Kobe special wasn’t just his accomplishments on the court, but those outside of basketball as well.
-His patented “Mamba Mentality,” has been attributed to an unparalleled focus and drive towards a goal in any facet in life that continues to inspire millions of fans everywhere.
+His patented “Mamba Mentality” has been attributed to an unparalleled focus and drive toward a goal in any facet in life that continues to inspire millions across the globe.
 When he retired from basketball, he did what no one expected and wrote a poem titled Dear Basketball, which later became an Academy Award winning short film.
-Bryant also spoke multiple languages fluently (Spanish, Italian), and would respectfully respond to reporters each.
+Bryant also spoke multiple languages fluently (Spanish, Italian, etc.) and would respectfully respond to reporters in each one.

 Kobe is survived by his wife Vanessa and his three daughters Natalia, Bianka, and Capri.

 Here are some other testimonials on social media:

 Sources: Kobe Bryant was on his way to a travel basketball game with his daughter Gianna when the helicopter crashed.
 Those aboard the helicopter also included another player and parent.

 Kobe was a legend on the court and just getting started in what would have been just as meaningful a second act.
 To lose Gianna is even more heartbreaking to us as parents.
 Michelle and I send love and prayers to Vanessa and the entire Bryant family on an unthinkable day.